snorkel123/google-play-game-services-ane/README.md

 google-play-game-services-ane
 =============================

 google-play-game-services-ane is an Adobe Air Native Extension which gives you access to [Play Games services].
-ANE supports Android, more platforms will be added in the future
+ANE supports Android

 >The Play Games services SDK provides cross-platform Games services that lets you easily integrate popular gaming features such as achievements, leaderboards, Cloud Save, and real-time multiplayer (on Android) in your tablet and mobile games.

 Note that ANE supports Achievements, Leaderboards and Sign-in API.
 More APIs will be added in the future

+# Supported platforms
+- Android

+# Supported APIs
+- Achievements
+- Leaderboards
+- Sign-in

-# Any questions?
+# Getting started?
+Any other questions?

 Please refer to our [Wiki]